-A Board Certified Forensic Psychiatrist conducts weekly 1-on-1 staffing sessions addressing behavioral issues, medication changes, and program compliance.
+A Board Certified Forensic Psychiatrist conducts 1-on-1 staffing sessions as needed, addressing behavioral issues, medication changes, and program compliance.
 The psychiatrist also provides weekly group therapy sessions that gauge the overall progress of the unit.
-The unit at full capacity has a 3 resident to 1 staff ratio.
-This ratio provides the attention and rehabilitative skills necessary for a quicker recovery.
-In addition to the 3:1 staffing ratio, a twenty-four hour nursing staff provides medications necessary to reduce agitation levels as needed, as well as acitivty personnel to provide group and leisure activities.
+The unit at full capacity has a very high staffing ratio which provides the attention and rehabilitative skills necessary for a quicker recovery.
+In addition to a high staffing ratio, the twenty-four hour nursing staff provides medications necessary to reduce agitation levels as needed, as well as activity personnel to provide group and leisure activities.
 A Team Leader and Program Clerk are also assigned to the unit for treatment plan implementation, progress reviews, and quarterly reporting.

 The behaviors that are deemed severely disruptive and conterproductive to treatment include, but are not limited to the following: